How Camp Bow Wow disrupted the kennel model

 Camp Bow Wow’s operational excellence shows up in our financial results.
-Year-over-year revenue growth is at 9%,* which is five times the growth rate of the national economy (2%) and higher than the rate of the boarding and grooming industry (7%).
+Year-over-year revenue growth is at 14%,* which is seven times the growth rate of the national economy (2%) and twice the rate of the boarding and grooming industry (7%).
 That kind of growth stems from the way we streamlined and systematized caring for dogs.
 What emerged was a unique pet service model that is scalable and in tune with how our pet-obsessed culture thinks.

 The hallmarks of Camp Bow Wow’s innovative practices — like live-streaming webcams, a formula for staff-to-dog ratios and constant supervision when dogs are at play — are becoming more and more commonplace.
 The copycats are welcome.
 Imitation is the most sincere form of flattery.
 We remain the disruptor because we understand, in our bones, why each of those innovations are important.
 We love dogs.
 We are always looking for ways to make dogs’ lives better, and to help pet parents keep their loved ones cared for and happy.

 We know what it’s like to worry when you need to be away from your dog for a day or two.
 Are they okay?
 Are they worried or sad?
 Are they having fun?
 Do they miss me?
 We erase that.

 * Figure represents the aggregate increase in annual gross revenue for the 146 locations that were open and operating for any length of time during the 12-month period ending December 31, 2017 when compared to the aggregate annual gross revenue for the locations that were open and operating for any length of time during the 12-month period ending December 31, 2016.
 The financial performance representation contained in Item 19 of our 2018 Franchise Disclosure Document also includes: (1) annual unit-level gross revenue; and (2) select expenses for expense-reporting franchises.

 The Original Vision: In with Camps and out with kennels